Boiler Repair or Boiler Replacement?

 Where parts are genuinely obsolete, a boiler cover provider may no longer attend call outs to that fault.
 However many will fit customer sourced parts which can be found on ebay and other second-hand sites.
 Repair or replace really depends on how long you wish to hang on to your old boiler and risk breakdown with a diminishing chance of repair.

-Efficiency is not always a reason in itself to replace an old boiler, but in some cases where the boiler is only 60-70% efficient it is a very good one (work out your boiler's efficiency with our Guide to Boiler Efficiency)
+Efficiency is not always a reason in itself to replace an old boiler, but in some cases where the boiler is only 60-70% efficiency it is a very good one (work out your boiler's efficiency with our Guide to Boiler Efficiency)

 You need to consider three things:

 - How long will it take to recoup the cost of a new boiler?
 If you save £200 per year in energy bills and have no repairing liability under the new boiler warranty, then you may recoup the cost in a matter of years. however, the boiler must be sized correctly and paired with a compatible modulation control - for more see our Guide to Opentherm and other modulation controls

 - For those with green credentials, just consider this: retaining a working, albeit slightly inefficient boiler (compared to modern standards) will likely have a lower environmental impact than the environmental cost of manufacturing a new model, particularly in light of points 1 and 2.

 You may have very good reasons to keep your old boiler working for just a little longer..